 Now, if you’re advertiser, you may be wondering, Why isn’t all marketing performance marketing?
 It seems like a win-win for everyone involved!
 Good question.

 In the past, a large chunk of marketing was speculative.
 Far too often, major brand campaigns were plastered across billboards or televisions with a general idea of how many people would see the ads, but without any exact details as to how many impressions, leads, or clicks the advertising actually led to.
 That was the norm.

 With the development of the internet, the digital revolution, and the rise of mobile, a whole new era of advertising opened up.
 Actions were now trackable, transparent, and measurable.
 Thus, performance marketing was born.
 Yet not everyone was ready for the logistical changes that came with it, the technical requirements of the field, or the conceptual strategies needed for success.

 This is where we are today.
 Some brands and partners are still not prepared (or willing) to take on performance advertising.
 However, those who have are making the case for its steady growth and adoption.

 Types of Performance Marketing

 There are several types of marketing that fit under the performance umbrella.
 One of these subsets of performance marketing is affiliate marketing, in which networks and individual publishers use a unique affiliate link to point audiences to an advertiser’s product or website.
-(More on that here.)
+(More on that here: What is affiliate marketing?)

 Another type of performance marketing is referral marketing, in which consumers share a promotion for a brand or service with their personal network of connections, usually in exchange for a discount, free product, or credit.